GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ## Add a thumbnail

 We recommended to set a thumbnail for all scenes.
-For ad units, the thumbnail can be shown to the user while the ad is loading (or when WebGL is not supported).
+For ad units, the thumbnail can be shown to the user while the ad is loading.

 Click on the top node in the hierarchy, which has the scene title.
-Open the scene panel to the left.
+Unfold the scene panel to the left by clicking on the name of the scene.
 Click "take screenshot".

 ![](hypercube-thumb.gif)